If I only had one day in Florence I would make the most of it and see as much as possible!

-The Cathedral Santa Maria del Fiore is know for its cupola.
+The Cathedral Santa Maria del Fiore is known for its cupola.
 Take time to stop and admire its beautiful mosaic floor and amazing frescoes.

 The monuments included in the pass are the cathedral, dome, baptistery, bell tower, and crypt.

 This is a church and reverence is expected, although the administration is working to allow more people into the church at one time.
-In an effort to accommodate more people but still have the quiet respect the church wishes and audio guide is required for groups of four people.
+In an effort to accommodate more people but still have a quiet respect for the church’s wishes, an audio guide is required for groups of four people.

-The baptistery is the oldest religious monuments in Florence.
-Making this a important stop for your one day in Florence.
+The baptistery is the oldest religious monument in Florence.
+Making this an important stop for your one day in Florence.

 The baptistery has an impressive bronze door known as the gates of paradise.
 It is so beautiful and intricate.
 The doors depict the scenes from St. John’s life.
 We loved admiring such a beautiful work of art.

 This is Italy’s top museum!
-It holds the greatest collection of renaissance art in the world and is sure to be the highlight of your one day in Florence trip.
+It holds the greatest collection of renaissance art in the world and is sure to be the highlight of your one-day Florence trip.
 Works by Botticelli, Michelangelo, Leonardo da Vinci, and Raphael are located here.

 The museum is open Tuesday – Sunday from 8:15 pm – 6:50 pm